 Examples:

-1. You created a long position on BNB/USDT at $1,000.
+1. You create a Long position on BNB/USDT at $1,000.
 You set a Stop Loss at 1% ($990).
-You also enable "Move Stop Loss to Breakeven" and set Activation percentage at 3% ($1,030) with Execution percentage at 2% ($1,020).
-It means that Stop Loss will be adjusted to 2% after BNB/USDT will rise for 3%.
+You also enable "Move Stop Loss to breakeven" and set Activation percentage at 3% ($1,030) with Execution percentage at 2% ($1,020).
+This means that Stop Loss will be adjusted to $1,020 (2%) after BNB/USDT rises by 3%.

 Example:

-2. You created a short position on BNB/USDT at $1,000.
-You set a Stop Loss at 1% ($1010).
-You also enable "Move Stop Loss to Breakeven" and set Activation percentage at 3% ($970) with Execution percentage at 2% ($980).
-It means that Stop Loss will be adjusted to 2% after BNB/USDT will fall for 3%.
+2. You create a Short position on BNB/USDT at $1,000.
+You set a Stop Loss at 1% ($1,010).
+You also enable "Move Stop Loss to breakeven" and set Activation percentage at 3% ($970) with Execution percentage at 2% ($980).
+This means that Stop Loss will be adjusted to $980 (2%) after BNB/USDT drops by 3%.

 Example: